willmaa1/simple-puzzle-game/readme.md

-# Simple puzzle
+# Simple puzzle game

 Simple puzzle game with pure JavaScript.
-Uses canvas to crop images for each piece.
+Uses canvas to draw and crop images for each piece.

+Node.js with express used for serving files.

+## Installation

+`npm install`

-## Usage
+## Running

-Use any server to host the files.
-CORS prevents from just opening index.html directly in a browser.
+`npm start`

 ## Playing

+Open `localhost:8000` with some browser and enjoy!

-The pieces will snap to connect to each other and connected pieces move together.
-Sound cue is played when snapping.
+The pieces will snap to connect when released near each other.
+Connected pieces move together and a sound cue is played when snapping.

-Note!
-Currently snapping is only checked for the piece you are moving, not any of the connected pieces.
+Add custom images to the `custompuzzles` folder.
+Refresh the page to update the available custom puzzles.
+Press **r** to load a random image form the custompuzzle folder.
+The number of pieces is also randomized.

+Press **o** while playing to open the image in a new tab.

 https://github.com/user-attachments/assets/650a9852-6cf8-4c1a-9526-26b7afbcedd6

+## Limitations
+Snapping is only checked for the piece you are moving, not any of the connected pieces.

+Pieceas appear visually nice but are actually rectangles, meaning they can be dragged from their transparent parts.

 ## Acknowledgements